 11. Lack of Guidance and Instructions

-Seniors struggle with learning how to use technology and cannot keep up with the learning curve that comes with new technological skills.
-Some older adults do not want to rely on others for technology help.
+Seniors struggle with learning to use technology and cannot keep up with the learning curve that comes with new technological skills.
+Some older adults do not want to rely on others for help with technology.

 12. Frustration in Learning